 - Have your child always ask a dog’s owner to pet their dog, no matter how friendly it seems.
 While petting, make sure your child understands what it means to be gentle and to avoid the animal's face, head, and tail.

-- Your child should also know not to approach stray dogs or any animals running loose.
+- Your child should know not to approach stray dogs or animals running loose.

 - Don't let your child play tug-of-war, wrestling, or other aggressive games with a dog—these actions also put an animal on the defensive.